Ця сторінка також доступна українською.

 Site Clearing, Cleaning, and Reconditioning

-Clearing the Rohatyn old Jewish cemetery of aggressive wild vegetation and accumulated garbage began with a large 5-day volunteer work event in 2018 and has continued since, over 15 days onsite in 2019 with 3 to 25 volunteers per day and ongoing in 2020 with a single volunteer during the global coronavirus pandemic.
+Clearing the Rohatyn old Jewish cemetery of aggressive wild vegetation and accumulated garbage began with a large 5-day volunteer work event in 2018 and has continued since: over 15 days onsite in 2019 with 3 to 25 volunteers per day; more than 30 work days at the two cemeteries in 2020 and early 2021 with just one or two volunteers during the global coronavirus pandemic; in 2021 and 2022 with the three-person staff of Rohatyn Jewish Heritage and a handful of volunteers; transitioning in 2022 and 2023 to local men hired by RJH in Rohatyn, which we hope will be a working strategy for the long term.
 The goals of this clearing effort have been to:

 - cut and remove unwanted opportunistic shrubs and young trees across the site